How to Play Scramgram

 How many words am I supposed to find?

 Each puzzle has a different number of possible words, ranging from around 10 to 30+.
-You're not expected to find them all — most players find 2–6 words in 30 seconds.
+You're not expected to find them all — most players find 2–6 words.
 Getting 5+ is a great score!

 Why are some days harder than others?